ricvolpi/domain-shift-robustness/README.md

 ## Overview

-The code in this repo allows to test the vulnerability of (black-box) models via random search and evolution search over arbitrary transformation sets, and train more robust models via the RDA/RSDA/ESDA algorithms presented in the paper.
-The current version only allows to train/test MNIST models, the rest of the code will be released ASAP.
+The code in this repo allows

+1. Testing the vulnerability of (black-box) models via random search and evolution search over arbitrary transformation sets.

+2. Train more robust models via the RDA/RSDA/ESDA algorithms presented in the paper.

+A small ConvNet the MNIST dataset are used here, but application to arbitrary tasks/models is straightforward.

 ### Files